 It’s like a pretend, it’s a fake, it’s phony, it’s pacifying that desire.
-People who smoke they want to smoke a cigarette but if you give them a toothpick and they have the toothpick in their mouth, they’re okay most the time.
+People who smoke want to smoke a cigarette but if you give them a toothpick and they have the toothpick in their mouth, they’re okay most of the time.
 Why?
-It is because they’re pacifying the desired have something in their mouth at all times, that’s a pacification gesture, something that is accomplishing the purpose of something else.
+It is because they’re pacifying the desire to have something in their mouth at all times, that’s a pacification gesture, something that is accomplishing the purpose of something else.

 So, massaging away tension, it’s somewhat of a pacification gesture but not entirely because what is it taking the place off?
 Nothing really, it’s just working out, it’s getting rid of the stress and tension, it’s not pacifying the desire to get rid of it.
 You may see this a lot in anger, if someone is angry, they may start to wring their hands or tightly clasp them or massage that away, that is an angry gesture.